LICHT-BILDER(LIGHT PICTURES), 2002/03

 The work closes with a brief return to a more extended line, beginning with the first motif from the Eve formula played by woodwinds, followed by the tenor’s singing of "Sieben Elemente – Himmelskörper – heilige Menschen – Gottes Licht-Bilder – Du" ("Seven elements – celestial bodies – human saints – God’s Light Pictures – thou").
 All the three instruments play continuously and, next to the urgency of the tenor’s melody, the key trills of the basset-horn add emphasis to this brief coda.

 Sound, performance and recording

 The sounds of trumpet and flute (alto flute in the last phase) are modified through ring modulation.
-The process is described here:
+The process is described at Wikipedia.

 As the composer points out (see above), the synthesizer player sets all of the sine tones for the sound processing.
 The ring modulators used are analog.
 Ring modulation was already used in earlier works of Stockhausen, e.g. MIXTUR (the composer explains the process in detail in the booklet of CD 8 which features this work) and MANTRA.

 "During the mix-down of LIGHT PICTURES it became apparent that only a comparison of the sounds of the flute and trumpet with and without ring modulation reveals how characteristic the timbres of these instruments (and thus of the overall sound) become through the ring modulation.
 Therefore, the recording on CD 68 A is with ring modulation (as 3rd scene of SUNDAY from LIGHT) and the recording on CD 68 B is without ring modulation (for study purposes).
 The various amounts of ring modulation used were chosen during the mix-down according to the contexts."

 Stockhausen also mentions (CD booklet p.
 49) that the contribution of the ring modulation should always be softer than the direct sound of the instruments.